Set Up the Analysis Project¶

 project_singlefamilydetached project folder will by default use the set of weather files with national geographic coverage.
 In the illustration above, the argument value path points to a zipped file stored on datanrelgov.

 You can control what set of weather files are unpacked and accessible on the remote server by changing the argument value for this initialization script.
 If you wish to change this argument value to point to a different file on data.nrel.gov, replace the path’s basename with the path of the new file.
 If the desired file does not exist at this url, you will need to zip up a set of weather files and upload it to some location of your choice (e.g., your own S3 bucket).
 Be sure to change the entire argument value path to point to this chosen file location.

 - First ensure that the weather files you will be using do not already exist at data.nrel.gov.
 If they do, just point to the appropriate zip that already contains your desired weather files.

 - If they do not, on your local computer highlight all the new epw weather files and compress them into a single zip file.
 (Your zip should contain only files with either the “.epw” or “.ddy” extension.)

 - Upload your newly zipped file that contains the weather files to your new location.

 - Go back to your project and update the argument value to the path of the newly uploaded file.

 Changing this path from the default will most likely require additional changes to your project.
 Any weather file names in your

-housing_characteristics folder’s tsv files will need to be updated to reflect those in the S3 bucket file.
+housing_characteristics folder’s tsv files will need to be updated to reflect those in the weather file.
 Any simulation on the remote server that points to an invalid weather file path will fail.